mmelokuhlemaphisa/Shopping-List-App/README.md

 ### Notes and security

-- The mock backend is JSON Server and is intended for local development only.
-Do not use it as a production backend.
+- The backend is JSON Server
 - This project currently encrypts passwords client-side with CryptoJS (VITE_SECRET_KEY).
 That is for demonstration only and is NOT secure for production.
 In a real app:
 - Hash passwords server-side with a strong algorithm (bcrypt/argon2) and a unique salt.
 - Serve the app over HTTPS and use secure, HttpOnly cookies or short-lived JWTs for authentication.